kt-krutarthtrivedi/Benchmarking-vision-based-robotic-manipulation/README.md

 # Benchmarking Framework for Vision-Based Robotic Manipulation

 Project : GRASPING OF UNKNOWN OBJECTS USING TOP SURFACES FROM A TABLE TOP

+Disclaimer: This repository contains the benchmarking software designed to compare the performance of our research framework against classical approaches.
+I would be happy to discuss more about the state-of-the-art research we are currently doing if given the opportunity.

 Contributor: Krutarth Ambarish Trivedi (ktrivedi@wpi.edu)